jblindsay/whitebox-tools/README.md

 ### What platforms does WhiteboxTools support?

-**WhiteboxTools** is developed using the Rust programming language, which is supported on a [wide variety of platforms](https://forge.rust-lang.org/platform-support.html) including MS Windows, MacOS, and Linux operating systems and common chip architectures.
+*WhiteboxTools* is developed using the Rust programming language, which is supported on a [wide variety of platforms](https://forge.rust-lang.org/platform-support.html) including MS Windows, MacOS, and Linux operating systems and common chip architectures.
 Interestingly, Rust also supports mobile platforms, which *WhiteboxTools* should therefore be capable of targeting (although no testing has been completed in this regard to date).
 Nearly all development and testing of the software is currently carried out on MacOS and we cannot guarantee a bug-free performance on other platforms.
 In particularly, MS Windows is the most different from the other platforms and is therefore the most likely to encounter platform-specific bugs.

-### What are the recommended system requirements?
+### What are the system requirements?

 The answer to this question depends strongly on the type of analysis and data that you intend to process.
-However, generally we find performance to be optimal with a minimum of 8-16GB of memory (RAM), a modern multi-core processor, and an solid-state-drive (SSD).
+However, generally we find performance to be optimal with a recommended minimum of 8-16GB of memory (RAM), a modern multi-core processor (e.g. 64-bit i5 or i7), and an solid-state-drive (SSD).
 It is likely that *WhiteboxTools* will have satisfactory performance on lower-spec systems if smaller datasets are being processed.
 Because *WhiteboxTools* reads entire raster datasets into system memory (for optimal performance, and in recognition that modern systems have increasingly larger amounts of fast RAM), this tends to be the limiting factor for the upper-end of data size successfully processed by the library.
 64-bit operating systems are recommended and extensive testing has not been carried out on 32-bit OSs.
-See [**What are the recommended system requirements?**](#what-are-the-recommended-system-requirements) for further details on supported platforms.
+See [**"What are the recommended system requirements?"**](#what-are-the-recommended-system-requirements) for further details on supported platforms.